eProsima/Integration-Service-docs/docs/dynamicdata.rst

     :start-after: <!-- IS Types Start -->
     :end-before: <!-- IS Types End -->

-Then, in the :ref:`Fast-RTPS profiles` section the *publisher* and *subscriber* can refer the data types by name.
+Then, in the :ref:`Fast-RTPS profiles` section, the *publisher* and *subscriber* can refer the data types by name.

 .. literalinclude:: dynamic_case.xml
     :language: xml